RextonRZ/EqualLens-project/README.md

 - **Collections Structure**:
   - `jobs`: Job listings and requirements
   - `candidates`: Candidate information and extracted resume data
-  - `applications`: Links between candidates and jobs
+  - `applications`: Links between candidates and jobs with application status tracking
-  - `interviewQuestionSet`: Interview question templates
+  - `interviewQuestionSet`:  Interview question templates organized by job category
-  - `interviewQuestionActual`: Actual questions presented to candidates
+  - `interviewQuestionActual`: Specific questions presented to candidates with timestamps
-  - `interviewResponses`: Recorded video responses
+  - `interviewResponses`: Recorded video responses with scoring data and metadata
-  - `interviewLinks`: Scheduled link for interview
+  - `interviewLinks`: Secure interview access links with expiration dates and verification status
-  - `emailNotifications`: Email tracking and status
+  - `emailNotifications`: Records of all communications sent to candidates with delivery status

 ## 💻 Installation & Setup